SRT to VTT Converter - Free Desktop App

 Convert SubRip (.srt) subtitles to WebVTT (.vtt) offline.
 FileHop rewrites the timestamps to the WebVTT format, adds the required header, and keeps your text and line breaks intact.
 SRT to VTT is lossless, with no file size limits, no accounts, and no uploads.

-Note: Tip: SRT to VTT is lossless - your text, line breaks, and timings come through exactly.
+Tip: SRT to VTT is lossless - your text, line breaks, and timings come through exactly.

 Why Desktop Subtitle Conversion Beats Online Tools